 - Some of the practice questions fall outside the scope of the syllabus for the CISSP exam.

 So there you have it!
 We know there is a lot of prep work to put into the CISSP exam, but taking the time to choose the right learning resources – and soaking in test-taking best practices – will pay off for you.
 And remember: online training courses like those from Simplilearn are designed to help you pass exams in your first attempt and give you deep expertise that you’ll be able to draw upon throughout your IT career.Other resources:

-- Simplilearn’s Resources Library: This free resources repository contains high-quality articles, eBooks, practice tests, and video clips for CISSP professionals and aspirants looking to get certified.
+- Simplilearn’s Resources Library: This free resource repository contains high-quality articles, eBooks, practice tests, and video clips for CISSP professionals and aspirants looking to get certified.
 Feel free to drop in, browse, and download to your heart’s content here!

-- Reddit’s CISSP community: reddit’s CISSP community offers the chance to meet and interact with fellow CISSP aspirants and professionals who work in the domain from across the world.
+- Reddit’s CISSP community: Reddit's CISSP community offers the chance to meet and interact with fellow CISSP aspirants and professionals who work in the domain from across the world.
 Sign-up here to start posting!

-- The CCCure Community: Another old favourite, CCCure.org is a useful website that offers tons of CISSP exam resources and practice questions.
+- The CCCure Community: Another old favorite, CCCure.org is a useful website that offers tons of CISSP exam resources and practice questions.
 You can download study guides and other resources for free, as well as take customized quizzes to sharpen your prep.

-- Yasna.com: this free test offered by Yasna.com is a huge hit with CISSP candidates.
+- Yasna.com: This free test offered by Yasna.com is a huge hit with CISSP candidates.
 Every IP gets one-day to finish and submit the simulation exam.
 You can take the test here.